JakeSteam/blog-fiction/26chances.md

 ### D
 ### E

-### **F**ungal Fungibility
+### **F**ungibility

 Mind-altering fungal outbreak within an isolated community, with only the remains discovered.
+Impact related to alignment of thought, hence fungibility.
 Written in academic paper format, including realistic biology and biochemistry.
 Request for further funding, to analyse found potentially live material.

 ### G
 ### H